-Lobbying is an appropriate way for companies like 3M to educate policymakers about the legitimate interests of 3M and our employees, but these communications must be conducted and reported in compliance with all applicable laws.
+Lobbying is an appropriate way for companies like 3M to educate policymakers about the legitimate interests of 3M and our employees, but these communications must be conducted and reported in compliance with applicable laws.

 This Principle applies globally to all employees and may apply to those acting on behalf of 3M.
 See the Compliance Principle for information on when a third party might be covered by the Code of Conduct Principles.

-- In the United States, 3M employees and others acting on 3M’s behalf must comply with federal, state, and local lobbying laws.
+“Lobbying” means communicating with lawmakers and other public officials to help shape public policy on laws, regulations, and issues that affect our business and our employees.
+In the United States, 3M employees and others acting on 3M’s behalf must comply with federal, state, and local lobbying laws.
 Lobbying laws vary depending on the level of government and government body.
 For example, in the United States, state lobbying laws vary from state to state and change frequently.
 In some states, traditional sales activities may constitute lobbying, triggering registration and reporting requirements.
-Contact 3M’s Government Affairs Department for additional guidance.
-To ensure that 3M has followed registration and reporting laws that may apply, all employees must consult with 3M Government Affairs and assigned 3M legal counsel in advance to determine whether the proposed contact constitutes lobbying and requires registration, reporting, or other action.
+Contact 3M Government Affairs for additional guidance.
+To ensure that 3M has followed registration and reporting laws that may apply, all employees must consult with 3M Government Affairs and their assigned 3M legal counsel in advance of contacting elected representatives or government employees to determine whether the proposed contact constitutes lobbying and requires registration, reporting, or other action.

 Violations of the law and 3M’s Code of Conduct will result in discipline, up to and including termination from employment.